Find answers to commonly asked questions about data speed reductions.

-Some T-Mobile data features have a 'threshold' on the amount of data you can use at full speed during a billing cycle.
-After you pass the threshold, you still have unlimited access to data, but the speed of data is reduced.
+Some T-Mobile data features have a threshold on the amount of data you can use at full speed during a billing cycle.
+After you pass the threshold, you still have unlimited access to data, but the data speed is reduced.

-Data Speed Reduction is implemented to ensure you have a positive web experience and to help you avoid overage charges while allowing you to stay within the costs of your current plan.
-Even with data speed reduction, you can have a good experience with many data services, such as email, general Web browsing, and Facebook usage.
+Data speed reduction ensures that you have a positive web experience and helps you avoid overage charges, while allowing you to stay within the costs of your plan.
+Even with data speed reduction, you can have a good experience with many data services, such as email, general web browsing, and Facebook.

 Yes.
-If you have a plan that was available between November 13, 2010 and March 24, 2013, data speed is reduced to (at most) 50 kbps (comparable to dial-up) when data usage exceeds the Data Speed Reduction Threshold for data features.
-Mobile Internet and data-only plan customers that reach this threshold have their speed reduced to 100 kbps.
+If you have a plan that was available between November 13, 2010, and March 24, 2013, data speed is reduced to (at most) 50 Kbps (comparable to dial-up) when data usage exceeds the data speed reduction threshold.
+Mobile Internet and data-only plan customers who reach this threshold have their data speed reduced to 100 Kbps.